mickfuzz/dyne_docs/src/terminal/docs/42-command-quick-survey.md

     -rwxr-----   1 allen    staff        461 Oct 17 12:18 .login
     ...

-A \"d\" in column 1 means the entry is a directory.
-A \"-\" means it is a file.
+A "d" in column 1 means the entry is a directory.
+A "-" means it is a file.

 See the manual page for `ls`, under the `-l` option, for other possible